nathanzhu144/knightstour/README.md

 ## Time Complexity Analysis

 This program is a modified brute-force algorithm.
-The brute-force algorithm uses
+The brute-force algorithm tries out all possible moves a knight can make until it finds a tour and backtracks if it finds that a tour cannot be made with that move.

 A naive implementation of this program doing a depth-first search without any heuristics will struggle with runtime issues, since the complexity of this program is exponential, with a runtime of O(k<sup>N</sup>), where N is the total number of